West Norfolk Rural Community Capital Grants

 - Projects that still need to raise additional funding at the time of application.

-- Projects that require planning (or other permissions) but these permissions are not in place at point of application.
+- Projects that don’t have relevant planning (or other) permissions in place at the point of application.

 - Projects that have received funding from other DEFRA schemes e.g. The Platinum Jubilee Village Hall Fund.